How We Raise Our Cattle

 Is Buying a Quarter Cow Worth It?
 Here’s What You Need to Know

-Have you ever thought about buying a quarter cow but weren’t sure if it was a good idea?
+Have you ever thought about buying a quarter cow but weren’t sure if it’s worth it?
 You’re not alone.
-A lot of families … Read more
+Many families in Northern Illinois are … Read more

 Item added to cart.